codigo/container-updater/README.md

 Refer to the Installation and Running the Application sections for setup instructions.

-## Contributing

-Contributions are welcome!
-Please read the CONTRIBUTING.md file for guidelines on how to submit pull requests and report issues.

-## License

-This project is licensed under the ISC License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Running as a Docker Container

 To run this application as a Docker container, follow these steps: